dechristopher/talon/README.md

 The backend node microservices that make up the talon system for the KIWI PUG network.

-mon.js    - Monitors the messages per second sent into the backend with a cool bar graph. server.js - The RPC communication app that talks to the clients, processes heartbeats, manages the queues, and facilitates messaging and friends.
+mon.js    - Monitors the messages per second sent into the backend with a cool bar graph.

+server.js - The RPC communication app that talks to the clients, processes heartbeats, manages the queues, and facilitates messaging and friends.

+stats.js  - A module that interfaces with the backend to check for and parse match stats after matches finish.

 Player.js - An abstract class for managing player objects throughout the applications.